Overview of Midshaft Clavicle Fracture

 Clavicle fractures are very common and comprise 2.6% to 5% of all fractures in adults, with midshaft injuries accounting for almost 75% of all fracture types.
 Clavicle fractures typically occur when an axial load is applied to the bone, generally in the form of a sudden point load to the apex of the shoulder.
 When these fractures displace, the proximal fragment is usually pulled superiorly by the sternocleidomastoid muscle while the distal fragment is pulled laterally by the weight of the arm.
 Most minimally displaced clavicular or nondisplaced fractures can be managed non-surgically simply by placing the arm in a sling.
 In these instances, the malunion and nonunion rates are very low.

-Depending on fracture morphology, either open or closed reduction and intramedullary orthopedic pin fixation or open reduction and bone plate fixation can be performed.
+Depending on fracture morphology, either open or closed reduction and intramedullary orthopedic pin fixation or open reduction and bone plate fixation can be performed and these quality implants can be supplied by Orthopedic implants Manufacturers.
 Biochemically, both methods provide similar repair strength for middle-third clavicle fractures.
 After hardware removal, clavicles previously treated with intramedullary fixation were shown to be stronger than those treated with bone plate fixation.
 Clinically, internal fixation and open reduction of clavicular fractures have shown marked success for the union in a relatively expected time frame with low complications.